tenkeyless/dart_docs/src/content/effective-dart/design.md

 arguments *are* inferred.

-### DON'T write type arguments on generic invocations that are inferred
+### DON'T write type arguments on generic invocations that are inferred {:#dont-write-type-arguments-on-generic-invocations-that-are-inferred}

 This is the converse of the previous rule.
 If an invocation's type argument list *is* correctly inferred with the types you want, then omit the types and let